 The MA Cinema & Media Studies program is a two-year program where students must complete a thesis as part of their studies.

 The master’s program in cinema and media studies is designed to educate students in the diversity of cinematic practices, and their historical and contemporary formats.
 Through classroom discussion, students will learn how moving pictures shape our perceptions of the world.
-Our faculty members are renowned experts and specialists in film studies.
+Our faculty members are renowned experts and specialists in cinema studies.
 Students will work closely with faculty members as they prepare for a career in cinema and media studies.

 Students pursuing a master’s degree in cinema and media studies must follow these requirements: